Date of birth: 19 December 1997

 Having played for the development squad for the first half of the 2016/17 season, it was announced in the January that he would spend the second half of the campaign on loan in the Championship at high-flying Brighton.

-Tomori made his debut in an FA Cup match against Lincoln and began to feature more frequently throughout February and March, including in big games against Reading, Newcastle and Leeds.
+Tomori made his debut in an FA Cup match against Lincoln and recovered from scoring an own-goal to begin to feature more frequently throughout February and March, including in big games against Reading, Newcastle and Leeds.

 |2013/14||4 (5)||0||0 (0)||0||0 (0)||0||4 (5)||0|